Centrally situated, Genoa is the perfect home base from which to discover many fascinating villages in Liguria! Maybe a day trip.

 4. Meet real Italian artisans in Chiavari

-One of the things that I’m interested in when I travel is getting in touch with local people knowing more about their life and their jobs, such as in Chiavari seaside village where I met local artisans who have welcomed me in their small and old workshops.
+One of the things that we’re interested in when we travel is getting in touch with local people knowing more about their life and their jobs, such as in Chiavari seaside village where we met local artisans who have welcomed me in their small and old workshops.

-They showed me their works and I was fascinated by these people who carry on centuries of family traditions with great passion!
+They showed me their works and we were fascinated by these people who carry on centuries of family traditions with great passion!

 We love the territory where we live and have selected for you the best of the best.